How Fortnite Turned a Routine Server Outage Into a Minor Media Phenomenon

-For around 36 hours, Fortnite — one of the most popular video games in the world — was a literally a black hole.
+For around 36 hours, Fortnite — one of the most popular video games in the world — was literally a black hole.

 At the end of a long-teased season finale, the mysterious rift opened in the game’s world Sunday night, sucking in players, the map, and even the menu.
 Gamers who logged in were treated to a view of the celestial phenomenon brimming in the distance.
 Mysterious numbers appeared.
 Music played in the background.
 If players entered a code, they could enjoy a simple mini-game.
 During the blackout, developer Epic Games’ Twitter account, Twitch stream and public relations team all went dark.